isleofcode/ember-cordova/pages/cli.md

 * [ember cdv:serve](#serve)
 * [ember cordova](#cordova)

+Any arguments documented in the Cordova CLI can also be used in the `build` and `serve` commands, unless otherwise replicated in ember-cordova.

 #### Configuration / Defaults

 Set preferences in .ember-cli to override defaults.
 For example, to change ember-cordovas default platform from ios to android: